GeirSmestad/VolViz/README.md

 * Exponential refinement after view has been selected & not interacted with for a bit

 * Refactoring rendering algorithms to separate files
+* Refactoring parts of long files into separate classes

 * Direct3D acceleration via pixel shaders
 * Fix slightly wonky rotation if convenient